Budapest with Kids

 The walking tour took us down to Liberty Square (Szabadság tér), then to the Ronald Reagan Statue, past the State of Imre Nagy, and directly in front of the famous Palace of Parliament.
-The square here is HUGE and a fun place for kids to run wild.
+The Parliament building and surrounding square are HUGE and a fun place for kids to run wild.
 We let Charletta walk wherever she wanted and she ran and ran and ran.
 It was great to just let her be wild and free.
 While we were walking around, taking in the vast infrastructure all around us, we were lucky enough to witness one of Parlaiment's Changing of the Guard.
-It was spectacular.
+The entire experience at the Parliament building was spectacular.
 We continued our walk down to the waterfront walkway, stopped to take in the Shoes on the Danube Bank (Cipők a Duna-parton) and then walked past Chain Bridge (Széchenyi Lánchíd) along the canal.
 As we ended our short walking tour and headed back towards the apartment we stumbled onto one of Budapest's amazing Easter Markets located at Vörösmarty Ter.
 It was a sight for sore eyes.
 Every booth offered some kind of local food, drink, craft or specialty item -- to include Rooster Testicle Stew.
 We piled up plates of food and had a traditional Hungarian dinner.

 Day 2: Little Princess Sculpture, March 15 Square, Jegubufe, Great Market Hall, Funicular, Royal Castle, King Mathias Fountain, Mathias Church, Fisherman's Bastion